 To laminate or not

 “I get it; you want to keep it nice,” Sandy said.
 “Especially if people are carrying it in their wallet.
-Mine’s ripped already, I know.
-There’s no reason why you shouldn’t laminate it, if it gives you peace of mind.”
+Mine’s ripped already, I know.”

-But because the cards are replaceable, and not the sole source of vaccine information, a new vaccination record card can always be started, she said.
+Since the cards are replaceable, and not the sole source of vaccine information, a new vaccination record card can always be started, Sandy said.

 New vaccines, old school concept